osdc/Mercurius/content/post/events-covered-by-osdc.md

 ### LINUX Meetup

 Ever wondered why we OSDCians are all die-hard Linux fans?
-Well, for starters its the freedom of customization and all security features that all the cool distros around the internet comes packed with but what hooked us was the efficient development workflow that is achieved when you switch to Linux!!
+Well, for starters its the freedom of customization and all security features that all the cool distros around the internet comes packed with but what hooked us was the efficient development workflow that is achieved when you switch to Linux!
 It was an energy packed meetup where we explored stuffs like these and many more things.

 ### Google Summer of Code (GSOC)

 In this meetup, we delved into the exciting worlds of GSoC, LFX and other open source programs.
-Imagine an engaging session where students were guided by alumnis and seniors with hands-on experience in these programs.
+Imagine an engaging session where students were guided by alumni and seniors with hands-on experience in these programs.
 It wasn't just about information; it was a pathway paved with insights and mentorship, connecting aspiring minds with seasoned professionals.

 ### Text Editors & IDE Meetup